uw-echospace/ubna-field/DeploymentGuide/README.md

 2) Take Audiomoth out of the case/ziploc bag and check the LED status.
 There are many Audiomoth LED statuses but a few are the most common ones after a deployment session.

-	a) No Green Light; Flashing Red Light w/ flash rate dependent on sampling rate: The Audiomoth is still recording.
+	a) No Green Light; Flashing Red Light, with flash rate dependent on sampling rate: The Audiomoth is still recording.
 This means that neither the battery has died nor the SD card is full yet.

 	![Recording](/DeploymentGuide/CommonLEDs/on_recording.png)